gohugoio/hugo/content/en/getting-started/configuration.md

 {{< new-in "0.66.0" >}}

-The `build` configuration section contains global build-realated configuration options.
+The `build` configuration section contains global build-related configuration options.

 {{< code-toggle file="config">}}
 [build]
 useResourceCacheWhen="fallback"
+writeStats = false
 {{< /code-toggle >}}

 useResourceCacheWhen
 : When to use the cached resources in `/resources/_gen` for PostCSS and ToCSS.
 Valid values are `never`, `always` and `fallback`.
 The last value means that the cache will be tried if PostCSS/extended version is not available.

+writeStats {{< new-in "0.69.0" >}}
+: When enabled, a file named `hugo_stats.json` will be written to your project root with some aggregated data about the build, e.g. list of HTML entities published to be used to do [CSS pruning](/hugo-pipes/postprocess/#css-purging-with-postcss).
+If you're only using this for the production build, you should consider placing it below [config/production](/getting-started/configuration/#configuration-directory).
+It's also worth mentioning that, due to the nature of the partial server builds, new HTML entities will be added when you add or change them while the server is running, but the old values will not be removed until you restart the server or run a regular `hugo` build.

 ## Configure Server

 {{< new-in "0.67.0" >}}

-This is only relevant when running `hugo server`, and it allows to set HTTP headers during development, wihch allows you to test out your Content Security Policy and similar.
+This is only relevant when running `hugo server`, and it allows to set HTTP headers during development, which allows you to test out your Content Security Policy and similar.
 The configuration format matches [Netlify's](https://docs.netlify.com/routing/headers/#syntax-for-the-netlify-configuration-file) with slighly more powerful [Glob matching](https://github.com/gobwas/glob):

 {{< code-toggle file="config">}}